 With Ghost, you own your content

+When you blog on Tumblr, you give up the rights to your content.
+They have the right to suspend, remove or repurpose your content as they see fit.
 All of your writing is contributing to Tumblr network.
 While this gives you the benefit of a network effect, where more people are exposed to your work, it means that you ultimately have far less control.

 Ghost is completely open source software, which means that not only do you own your content outright — you also own the technology.
 So even if Ghost (the company) shuts down, you’re still able to keep using Ghost (the software) for as long as you like.
 If you take your publishing seriously, this is really important.

 Many people run their blogs as a business and depend on it for income, so they can’t just afford to have some executive decide to shut them down one day with barely any warning.

 "We're using Ghost's Pro service to host the blog for us.
 Works really well.
 Great writing experience compared to WordPress.
 WordPress is an incredibly powerful framework but because it supports the needs of so many websites and demands, it has grown into a sizable and cluttered tool."